 Let’s take a closer look at:

 - Barcelona and sustainability;

-- The city’s attractiveness in the eyes of international talent, businesses, investors
+- The city’s attractiveness for talent, businesses, investors;

 Barcelona and sustainability

 How well is Barcelona doing in terms of sustainability?